Irev-Dev/Arduino-Atmel-sPWM/README.md

 ```
 This interrupt service routine is call every period of the PWM, and every period the duty-cycle is change.
 This done by changing the value in the registers OCR1A and OCR1B to the next value of the look up table as this registers hold the compare values that set the output pins low when reached as per figure .

-Therefore each period the registeres OCR1x are loaded with the next value of their look up tables by using num to point to the next value in the array, as each period num is incremented and checked that it is below 200, if it is not below 200 in is reset to 0.
+Therefore in each period the registers OCR1x are loaded with the next value of their look up tables by using num to point to the next value in the array, as each period num is incremented and checked that it is below 200, if it is not below 200 in is reset to 0.
 The other two lines involving trig and digitalWrite are there two toggle a pin as a trigger for an osilloscope and does not impact the sPWM code.

 ### sPWM_generate_lookup_table